 To Make a Report Request in Person, via U.S. Mail or by Fax

 The Request Authorization form will assist the department in responding to your report request.
 However, you are not required to fill out this form to request a report.
 You may submit a report request by email (see instructions above), in person, via U.S. mail or fax.
 In person: Mon - Fri, 8:00 a.m. to 5:00 p.m., 320 N. Flower St., Santa Ana, CA 92703; via U.S. mail: P.O.
 Box 449, Santa Ana, CA 92702; Fax: 714-834-5466.
-For those who do not have Microsoft Word, you may download the form in Adobe Acrobat PDF format here. ( use black ink only )
+Download the form in Adobe Acrobat PDF format here.

 Per Board resolution, the cost of a report is fifteen cents ($0.15) per page with the exception of a Domestic Violence report which is released at no cost to the victim pursuant to Family Code section 6228.
 If your request is approved, you will be contacted to arrange pick-up and payment of the report.
 If your request is denied, you will receive a written denial in accordance with Government Code section 6255(b).